 Douro Valley Hike

-Day tours are the easiest and quickest way to explore somewhere new while easily fitting it into a tight travel schedule.
-Departing from Porto or Braga, a day trip to the Douro Valley is a great option for those looking for a countryside escape, at the doorstep of the city.
-That is included one easy hiking tour, lunch, and wine tasting.
+Day tours are the easiest and quickest way to explore somewhere new while comfortably fitting it into a tight travel schedule.
+Departing from Porto or Braga, a day trip to the Douro Valley is an excellent option for those looking for a countryside escape, at the doorstep of the city.
+That is included one leisurely hiking tour, lunch, and wine tasting.